Skip to main content

 Blog post by Matthew McLellan, SATOV Analyst

 Digital channel fragmentation, paired with both heightened device ownership and usage, is making it increasingly difficult for brands to engage with their current and potential customers.
-The average American owns 4 devices (e.g. laptop, mobile phone, tablet) and consumes over 60 hours of content across them each week.
-They are bombarded with targeted emails as well as personalized banner and video ads.
-The ability to touch individual consumers across channels (e.g online, mobile, social) is becoming an important lever in increasing engagement and spend.
+The average American owns four devices (e.g., laptop, mobile phone, tablet) and consumes over 60 hours of content across them each week.
+They are bombarded with targeted emails, as well as personalized banner and video ads.
+The ability to touch individual consumers across channels (e.g., online, mobile, social) is becoming an important lever in increasing engagement and spend.

-The multi-channel program is an excellent fit for Marvel for 3 main reasons:
+The multi-channel program is an excellent fit for Marvel for three main reasons:

 1. Increased engagement – The Marvel Insider program allows members to earn a ubiquitous currency across channels.
-The points a consumer earns for sharing movie previews on twitter are the same as those they earn for leveling up in mobile games.
-This prompts members to engage across channels, screens and online activity – keeping them engaged and keeping the Marvel brand top of mind.
+The points consumers earn for sharing movie previews on Twitter are the same as those they earn for levelling up in mobile games.
+This prompts members to engage across channels, screens, and online activity, keeping them engaged and keeping the Marvel brand top of mind.
 In addition, the program leverages gamified earn-based tier levels that motivate consumers to engage more often with the brand, increasing consumer touchpoints.
-This allows members to earn more points, more rapidly, in order to spur quicker earn – which is correlated with higher program adoption and brand engagement.
+This allows members to earn more points, more rapidly – which is correlated with higher program adoption and brand engagement.

 1. Data collection – In a world where online activity is fragmented across devices and providers, gathering actionable consumer data is key.
 Through their multi-channel loyalty strategy, Marvel is able to collect consumer data across their individual digital footprint.
-This allows them to build personal profiles rooted in historical activity, purchase and redemption behaviour – and leverage it to provide a tailored loyalty experience.
+This allows them to build personal profiles rooted in historical activity, purchase, and redemption behaviour – and leverage it to provide a tailored loyalty experience.
 For example, Marvel was able to promote Guardians of the Galaxy 2 content to consumers they know stream Luke Cage, in order to drive movie ticket sales and increase their licensing revenues.
-In addition, they can target earn and redemption opportunities based on your activity: like receiving prompts to download and play the Daredevil mobile game because you binge-watched it’s sister show, Jessica Jones, on Marvel’s streaming site.
+In addition, they can target earn and redemption opportunities based on users’ activity, such as sending prompts to download and play the Daredevil mobile game because users had binge-watched its sister show, Jessica Jones, on Marvel’s streaming site.

-Up to this point, Marvel’s program has been successful in driving engagement as members redeem 2X more than general loyalty programs.
-As the program grows, it will be interesting to gauge how Disney (Marvel’s parent company) can leverage this unique data set across its other content channels (ESPN, A&E, Disney productions) and if other competing entertainment brands adapt similar strategies.
+Up to this point, Marvel’s program has been successful in driving engagement, as members redeem two times more than for general loyalty programs.
+As the program grows, it will be interesting to gauge how Disney (Marvel’s parent company) can leverage this unique data set across its other content channels (ESPN, A&E, Disney productions) and if competing entertainment brands adapt similar strategies.
 It is clear that brands need to adapt their loyalty strategies to a meet the growing demands of a multi-channel digital age.

 • Nielsen: The US digital consumer report